Star Wars: Episode I – The Phantom Menace: Box office

 Even though it received mixed reviews, The Phantom Menace was a financial success, breaking many box office records in its debut, and beating out The Mummy by taking number 1.
 The film broke The Lost World: Jurassic Parks records for the largest single-day gross for taking more than $28 million in the opening day and fastest to gross $100 million in five days.
 Additionally, it grossed $64.8 million in its opening weekend, the second highest ever at the time, behind The Lost World: Jurassic Park.
+The film's opening day record would be held until Harry Potter and the Sorcerer's Stone beat it in 2001.
 It also became the quickest film to reach the $200 million and $300 million marks, surpassing Independence Day (1996) and Titanic (1997), respectively.
 The Phantom Menace held both records before Spider-Man took them in 2002.
 It would go on to earn $105.7 million, making it the highest five-day Wednesday opening weekend of all time.
 The film had the biggest opening weekend for any 20th Century Fox film for two years until 2001 when it was taken by Planet of the Apes.
-Its opening day record was handed to Harry Potter and the Sorcerer's Stone two years later.
-4 years later in 2003, The Lord of the Rings: The Return of the King surpassed The Phantom Menace for having the largest Wednesday gross, as well as the highest five-day Wednesday opening weekend.
+Then in 2003, The Lord of the Rings: The Return of the King surpassed The Phantom Menace for having the largest Wednesday gross, as well as the highest five-day Wednesday opening weekend.
 During its second weekend, The Phantom Menace made $51.3 million, making it the highest-grossing second weekend at the time, surpassing Jurassic Park (1993).
 The film would hold this record until it was surpassed a year later by How the Grinch Stole Christmas.
 In total, the film stayed at the top of the box office for three weeks until it was overtaken by Austin Powers: The Spy Who Shagged Me during its fourth weekend.
 The Phantom Menace was 1999's most successful film, staying in the Top 10 until August 5 (11 weeks total), earning $431.1 million in the United States and Canada.
 Box Office Mojo estimates that the film sold over 84.8 million tickets in the US in its initial theatrical run.